 Summary of Chapter 25:

-The district commissioner asks for Okonkwo to Obierika, but he tells him he doesn’t know where he is.
+The district commissioner asks for Okonkwo to Obierika, but he tells him that he doesn’t know where he is.
 Then, he threatens the men telling them he will arrest them if they don’t produce Okonkwo.
 Obierika agrees to tell them about him, but he asks for their help that confuses the district commissioner.
 He leads them to a tree where Okonkwo has hanged himself, and he asks to take the body down.
 As he commits suicide, his body is evil, and he can’t touch it; only strangers can do that everything that Okonkwo has done for his family, village, and friends has fallen apart, and nobody touches him in the end.